conan-io/conan-io.github.io/_posts/2020-06-04-Conan-Docker-Images.markdown

 ---
 layout: post
 comments: false
-title: "Conan Docker Tools - A case of study"
+title: "Conan Docker Tools - A case of study - Conan.io Official Blog"
+description: This post reviews the Conan Docker Tools project, its successes, failures and future.
+tags: docker infrastructure devops
 ---

 For a uniform distribution of packages to be possible, Conan needs an infrastructure that allows a homogeneous environment for the construction of packages.
 This solution has always been thought of since the beginning of the project and has taken on a large proportion throughout its development.
 In this post we will cover the history, problems and solutions covered in the [Conan Docker Tools](https://github.com/conan-io/conan-docker-tools) project, the Conan appendix focused on Docker images.